PavanV93/Dockerfile/README.md

 ex: sudo usermod -aG docker ec2-user

+refresh the ec2 termonal once and re login

 check you are able to accesss or not like user docker ps -->>it will show running containers docker ps -a -->> to check all running container